Shortest paths in one-counter systems: Introduction

 A cubic upper bound on the largest needed counter value (for the reachability setting) in one-counter systems without zero tests, also known as one-counter nets, appears in the work of Lafourcade et~al.~\citep{LafourcadeLT05,LafourcadeLT05tr}.
 This result is applied in the context of the Dolev-Yao intruder model, where the question of whether a passive eavesdropper (an intruder) can obtain a piece of information is reduced to the decision problem for a deduction system.
 For several such systems, Lafourcade et~al. show that, under certain assumptions, the problem is decidable in polynomial time.
 They construct a one-counter system where states represent terms from a finite set and the counter value corresponds to the number of applications of a free unary function symbol to a term.
 After this, the upper bound on counter values along shortest paths is extended to an upper bound on the size of terms that can be used in a minimal deductive proof; needless to say, an improvement in the upper bound extends in a natural way.

 Finally, we would like to mention the work of Alur and \v{C}ern\'y~\citep{AlurC11}, who use a related model of one-counter systems with counter values in~$\mathbb Z$ and without zero tests.
 They reduce the equivalence problem for so-called streaming data-string transducers to $(q, 0) \leadsto (q', 0)$-reachability in such counter systems: the transducers produce output at the end of the computation, and the counter is used to track the accumulated distance between a distinguished pair of symbols in the output.
 Since these transducers are designed to model list-manipulating programs (in two syntactically restricted models), decision procedures for equivalence of such programs can rely on the upper bounds for shortest paths to efficiently prune the search space.
 In~\cite{AlurC11}, the upper bound on the path length is the familiar $O(n^3)$; this gives an upper bound on the length of smallest counterexamples to equivalence.
 Our upper bound of $O(n^2)$ extends to this model of counter systems too.
+(An equivalent question appears in the work of Ang et~al.~\cite[Propositions~6 and~7]{AngPRS09}, also with a quadratic lower bound and cubic upper bound.)
 The reduction to reachability in one-counter systems was recently implemented by Thakkar et~al.~\cite{ThakkarKA13} on top of ARMC, an abstraction-refinement model checker~\cite{ARMC}, for the purpose of verifying retransmission protocols over noisy channels.